tasmota/docs/docs/Configuration-Procedure-for-New-Devices.md

     #### Step 3.
     Run `SetOption114 1` to show switch activations in console.

     If you have a power monitoring device, when under load the power monitoring chip should trigger switches or counters.
-Then its just a matter of finding the right power monitoring components and their combination.
+Then it's just a matter of finding the right power monitoring components and their combination.

     #### Step 4.
     Once you have found which GPIO are connected to each input, change the GPIO setting in the configuration to your input component or use case (f.e. `Button<x>` or `Switch<x>`).
 Proper operation may dictate the use of regular or inverted (i.e., `Switch<x>i`/`Button<x>i`) settings.
 For buttons, you may need to determine whether the internal pull-up is used or not.
 If so, select `Button<x>`_**n**_, where _**n**_ indicates no pull-up.